SanoScience/MP-spreading-prediction/README.md

-# Spreading of misfolded proteins in Alzheimer’s Disease using Constrained Autoregressive Model
+# Prediction of misfolded proteins spreading in Alzheimer’s disease using machine learning

 ### Authors
 Luca Gherardini <br>